Mission-DMX/realtime-fish/README.md

 Communication with the io board is done using an FTDI600Q chip as regular USB2.0 speeds are nowhere near enough.
 In order for this to work, the [FT60X](https://github.com/lambdaconcept/ft60x_driver/tree/master) driver needs to be installed and loaded.
 A corresponding entry to `/etc/modules` should do the trick.

+## Unit tests
+Running the unit tests requires Pulse Audio's `pactl` to be installed.
+It is usually supplied by a package called `pulseaudio-utils`